Making sense of mezzanine funds

 Case study: John and Dean consider a mezzanine fund

-in a mezzanine fund.
-It sounded great: in return for putting in
+offer to invest in a mezzanine fund.
+It sounded great: in return

 The fund was to raise money for a residential property